oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 - train_targets_scored.csv - The binary MoA targets that are scored.
 - train_targets_nonscored.csv - Additional (optional) binary MoA responses for the training data.
 These are not predicted nor scored.
 - test_features.csv - Features for the test data.
 You must predict the probability of each scored MoA for each row in the test data.
-- sample_submission.csv - A submission file in the correct format.